 Please see the OIT Web Hosting handbook for more information.

 Some units on campus may offer their own locally managed web hosting services and applications.
 Check with your local IT support staff to find out what your unit offers.
 Web services offered by and supported by your IT staff are perfectly viable options, but you should avoid trying to set up your own web server without the assistance and oversight of your IT staff.

 Learn more about unit managed web servers and running websites on them.

 Outside / Off-Campus Web Hosting [Not Recommended]

 For several good reasons, units should avoid using outside web hosting, which introduces a number of unnecessary risks.
 This includes using commercial web hosting companies or commercial application vendors (e.g. WordPress.com or Google Sites), or using social media (such as Facebook) your primary web presence.

 Learn more about the downsides and risks of using outside web hosting

 The general rule of thumb for selecting a web hosting solution is to go with the solution that is the closest fit to the size and nature of your website.
 Specifically:

-- Try to use OIT Web Hosting for any Drupal needs, as OIT hosting provides Installatron, which can handle Drupal security and bug fix patches for you.
-If you run Drupal on a unit managed server, you will likely have to handle all of these patches yourself by hand.
+- Try to use OIT Web Hosting for any Drupal needs, as OIT hosting provides a turnkey solution for Drupal sites.
+If you run Drupal on a unit managed server, you will have to handle the necessary backend maintenance on your own.